Allow2/allow2nodered/README.md

 ![Getting Started](https://github.com/Allow2/allow2nodered/raw/master/images/gettingstarted.png "Getting Started")

 In order to make use of the Allow2 Platform, you need an account.
-You can create one here for free: [https://app.allow2.com](https://app.allow2.com "Create Account").
+You can create one here for free:
+<a target="Allow2" href="https://app.allow2.com" alt="Create Account">https://app.allow2.com</a>.

 To pair (link) node-red to Allow2, open the check node and select "Add New Allow2Pairing..."

 ![Link to Allow2](https://github.com/Allow2/allow2nodered/raw/master/images/createpairing.png "Create Pairing")